mpanunto/NFDRS_FEMS/README.md

 # NFDRS_FEMS

-Tool that automates the download and processing of FEMS data for user-specified stations.
+Tool that automates the download and processing of FEMS data for user-specified RAWS stations.
 For each selected fire danger index, it generates:

 - Daily listings
 - Percentile breakpoint tables